DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We launched [structured reasons for rejection](/manage-teacher-training-applications/reasons-for-rejection-iteration-4/) on 14 January 2021.

-Since then, our research and analysis found that some:
+Since then, our research and analysis has shown that some:

 - users find the categorisation confusing - for example, it’s not clear what ‘candidate behaviour’ means and what sub reasons it contains
 - common reasons are missing - for example, ‘could not schedule an interview’